+We have recently transformed tobacco, Arabidopsis, tomato, and grape with an rp/F gene that has been modified to direct the protein product to the chloroplast where fatty acid synthesis (and DSF synthesis) should be much enhanced compared to its production in the cytosol, the presumed location of RpfF in the current transformed plants.
+Assay of DSF in transgenic SRI tobacco plants-where the RpfF is targeted to the chloroplast, indicated that the DSF levels as well as expression of rp/F are much higher as compared to the plants in which the RpfF is expressed in the cytosol.
 Further tests of the efficacy of chloroplast targeting of rpfF implants were preformed by evaluating DSF production in transgenic Moneymaker tomato.
 Substantial levels of DSF could be detected in the chloroplast-targeted tomato and sufficient amounts of DSF were present to alter the behavior of Xanthomonas campestris pv. vesicatoria (Xcv) that was inoculated onto leaves.
 While an average of 323 lesions formed when Xcv was inoculated onto normal tomato, 570 lesions formed per leaf on the DSF-producing plants, a finding expected if DSF was present since virulence of Xcv is enhanced by DSF.
-We have also initiated transformation of grapes with a chloroplast targeted rpfF construct.
+We obtained the chloroplast-targeted grape in June, 2009 and have very recently produced enough vegetative clones of these grapes and have initated pathogenicity studies; results are expected by November, 2009.
+We also have inoculated the chloroplast-targeted rpfF plants with a gfp-marked strain of Xf to assess differences in its movement within the DSF-producing and normal Thompson seedless grape using fluorescence microscopy.

 Although RpfB is not required for DSF synthesis in Xf, it presumably aids in DSF synthesis by encoding long chain fatty acyl CoA ligase which might increase availably of the appropriate substrates for DSF synthesis by RpfF.
 We expected that co-expression of RpfB and RpfF in the chloroplast will further enhance the DSF levels in plants.
 We have produced transgenic Arabidopsis plants with such a construct and find evidence of high levels of DSF production.
-Pathogenicity assays with the rpfF mutant of Xcc indicated that the transgenic plants can complement the virulence of the non pathogenic rpfF mutant of Xcc (Table 2).
-Importantly, transgenic plants expressing both rpfB and rpfF were more susceptible to the rpfF mutant of Xcc, indicating enhanced DSF levels.
-Given this evidence of enhanced DSF production in transgenic Arabidopsis, and recent results with similarly-transformed tomato.
+Pathogenicity assays with the rpfF mutant of Xcc indicated that the transgenic plants expressing both rpfB and rpfF transgenic plants can better complement the virulence of the non pathogenic rpfF mutant of Xcc.
+We thus are preparing genetic constructs to transform grape with these two genes to further enhance DSF production.